Madura Veeran: Plot

-Durai (Shanmuga Pandian) returns to his native in Madurai from Malaysia after 20 years in the pretext of marrying a girl from his village, but he has other plans in mind: to find out his father Rathinavel's (Samuthirakani) murderer and to conduct the valorous sport of Jallikattu, which has been stopped for many years.
-Slain Rathinam was a revered leader in the area who always strived to unite the two rival communities, the upper caste bull owner and bigwig Gurumurthy (Vela Ramamoorthy) and the lower caste headed by Malaisami (Mime Gopi).
+Durai (Shanmuga Pandian) returns to his native in Madurai from Malaysia after 20 years in the pretext of marrying a girl from his village, but he has other plans in mind: to find out his father Rathnavelu's (Samuthirakani) murderer and to conduct the valorous sport of jallikattu, which has been stopped for many years.
+Slain Rathnam was a revered leader in the area who always strived to unite the two rival communities: the upper caste bull owner and bigwig Gurumurthy (Vela Ramamoorthy) and the lower caste headed by Malaisami (Mime Gopi).
 Then, there is Durai's uncle Pattaiyar (G. Marimuthu), whose daughter (Meenakshi) is fond of her ‘murai paiyan’.
 How Durai succeeds in his mission forms the rest with a mild twist revealed towards the end.